YannCebron/m68kplugin/plugin-resources/docs/directives/endif.md

 ```

 ## Description
 Ends a section of conditional assembly.
+Equivalent to [endc](endc.md).